jimmityglick/input-projections/docs/META_LAYOUT_RENDERER_HINT_SPEC.md

 1. **SHOULD** document their fallback behavior
 2. **SHOULD** provide consistent behavior within a session
+3. **SHOULD** keep the chosen layout stable for the duration of the session, or **at minimum** while an element inside that list is focused (protects typing focus and reduces layout thrash on resize)
-3. **MAY** vary across viewport sizes, devices, or accessibility modes
+4. **MAY** vary across viewport sizes, devices, or accessibility modes

 Projection authors should understand that `layout: "grid"` expresses **intent**, and the renderer will honor it when conditions permit.